QifanHe/EC601HW2/README.md

 To start a new game, click"Restart".

 There is a BUG I haven't fix yet.
+But it doesn't

-In next version, I would modify UI and fix a logical BUG.
+In the next version, I would modify UI and fix the BUG.